akl5/PackTrack/app/src/pages/README.md

 12_API_Test.py
 Page written in python to test if the API is functional.

-1_About.py
+README.md
-Page written in python that gives a brief introduction of our app PackTrack
+File written in markdown that describes the purpose of each page.